timmlk/Amazon-S3-Client/README.md

 Description
 -------------
 This is a simple module for integration to amazon S3.
-It supports manu of AWS S3 rest commands (see usage).
+It supports many of AWS S3 rest commands (see usage).

 If you use this together with a framework like express for storing user uploads, then please be aware that express (formidable) will accept the user upload and save this locally, wehere upon you can pass this on to S3Client for upload to S3.
 This might or might not be a problem dependent on your provider and the sizes of the files user upload to your site.